Systems Admin

 DHCP Post-Install Configuration Wizard Authorization page with Skip AD authorization selected, and the Summary page showing Creating security groups Done and the authorization step skipped with the Close button highlighted

-Step 8 – Open the DHCP Console
+Step 8 — Open the DHCP console

 Server Manager Tools menu open with DHCP highlighted, and the DHCP management console open showing the server node expanded with IPv4 and IPv6 nodes visible, with the IPv4 node right-click menu showing New Scope highlighted

-Step 9 – Name the Scope
+Step 9 — Name the scope

 New Scope Wizard welcome page and the Scope Name page with a name entered in the Name field and the Next button highlighted

-Step 10 – Set the IP Address Range and Exclusions
+Step 10 — Address range and exclusions

 New Scope Wizard IP Address Range page with Start IP, End IP, and Subnet Mask fields filled in, and the Add Exclusions and Delay page with an exclusion range entered in the Start and End IP address fields